 Many different health problems can lead to pleurisy, so your doctor will look for what is causing your inflammation.
-He or she will do a physical exam and tests such as a chest X-ray, blood tests, or a CT scan to look for the cause of your symptoms.
+The doctor will do a physical exam and tests, such as a chest X-ray, blood tests, or a CT scan, to look for the cause of your symptoms.
 The conditions that may cause pleuritic chest pain include:

 - Viral infections.

 - Chest muscle strain.

 - Blood clots in the blood vessels of the lung (pulmonary embolism).

 If your doctor thinks your pleurisy may be caused by an autoimmune disease such as lupus or rheumatoid arthritis, blood tests may be done.

 If you have pleural effusion, your doctor may use a needle to remove some of the fluid from the pleura.
 This procedure is called thoracentesis.
 The fluid is then studied, to help your doctor find out the cause of the effusion.

 The treatment for pleurisy depends on the cause.
 For example, if a bacterial infection is the cause, you will probably need an antibiotic.
 If a pulmonary embolism is present, you may get medicine to dissolve the clot or to prevent future blood clots (anticoagulants).

 For most cases of pain caused by pleurisy, your doctor will suggest that you use aspirin, ibuprofen, or another nonsteroidal anti-inflammatory drug (NSAID).
 Do not give aspirin to anyone younger than 20 because of the risk of Reye syndrome.
 If you have severe pain, you may need prescription cough or pain medicine.
 You may also be able to relieve pain by lying on the painful side or pressing a pillow against it.

 If you have pleural effusion, you may need to have the fluid drained through a tube that the doctor inserts in your chest.